lupyuen/pinetime-rust-mynewt/rust/app/src/dfutest.md

        66a23f4f8f5766b5150711eb8c7c4be326cebabef37429fd21879f6e0eacffe5
     ```

-    Note that `66a2...` is the hash for the new firmware, obtained from the previous step.
+    Note that `66a2...` is the hash value for the new firmware, obtained from the previous step.

     ```
     Images: